hashicorp/consul/plugin/template/README.md

 * `.Group` a map of the named capture groups.
 * `.Message` the complete incoming DNS message.
 * `.Question` the matched question section.
+* `.Meta` a function that takes a metadata name and returns the value, if the metadata plugin is enabled.
+For example, `.Meta "kubernetes/client-namespace"`

 The output of the template must be a [RFC 1035](https://tools.ietf.org/html/rfc1035) style resource record (commonly referred to as a "zone file").